kapteyn-astro/kapteyn/SPHINX/allsky.rst

      Also we need the **celestial** position of the **native** pole  :math:`(\alpha_p, \delta_p)`.
      (and :math:`\delta_p = \theta_p` ).

-We summarize what van be varied in the FITS headers we used to plot all aky graticules.
+We summarize what can be varied in the FITS headers we used to plot all sky graticules.

    * :math:`(\alpha_0, \delta_0) \leftrightarrow  (CRVAL1, CRVAL2)`
    * native longitude and latitude of reference point :math:`(\phi_0, \theta_0)  \leftrightarrow  (PV1\_1, PV1\_2)`
    * native latitude of the celestial pole :math:`(\phi_p, \theta_p) \leftrightarrow (LONPOLE, LATPOLE) \leftrightarrow (PV1\_3, PV1\_4)`
+   * In certain classes of projections  :math:`(\alpha_0, \delta_0)`  is decoupled from the reference point.
+To restore the relation between FITS cards *CRVALn* and *CRPIXn* one can use  **PVi_0** where i is the axis number of the longitude axis.
+     Any value unequal to 0.0 will do the job.

 Standard versus Oblique